Grazfather/grazkb-zigmkay/Readme.md

 # ZigMKay Keyboard Sample
 ZigMkay is a keyboard firmware made with zig.
+This is a sample repo showing how to cofigure a custom board and keymap.
+It is relying on the [ZigMkay library](https://github.com/StephanMoeller/zigmkay).

 # Getting started
 ZigMKay can run on all keyboards that have an mcu supported by the microzig library.